rancher/rancher/docs/concepts/index.md

 ### Load Balancer

 Rancher implements a managed load balancer service using HAProxy that can be manually scaled to multiple hosts.
 A load balancer can be used to distribute network and application traffic to individual containers by directly adding them or "linked" to a basic service.
-A basic service that is "linked" to a load balancer will have all its underlying containers automatically configured by Rancher.
+A basic service that is "linked" will have all its underlying containers automatically registered as load balancer targets by Rancher.

 ### Distributed DNS Service